FREQUENTLY ASKED BARIATRIC SURGERY QUESTIONS

 Do I Need a Referral from my General Practitioner?

-No. You do not need a referral to make an appointment with WLSSC.
+No. You do not need a referral to make an appointment with a surgeon.
 However, without a referral, you will be unable to claim a Medicare rebate for your consultation or surgery.
-We encourage you to discuss your decision with your general practitioner to obtain a referral to WLSSC.
-Referrals should be addressed to either Dr Askew (at Birtinya), or Dr McLeod (at Noosa).
+We encourage you to discuss your decision with your general practitioner.
+Your doctor can visit our dedicated G.P info page where they will find comprehensive information as well as referral details for Dr Askew, Dr McLeod or Dr Mackay. .

 What is an Enhanced Primary Health Care (EPC) Plan?

 The Enhanced Primary Health Care Plan is a government initiative that helps people with a chronic disease, such as obesity, to access professional services to assist in the management of their condition.
-An EPC plan allows you to receive a Medicare rebate from your consultations with our dietician, psychologist, and exercise physiologist.
+An EPC plan allows you to receive a Medicare rebate from your consultations with allied health professionals involved in your care.
 An EPC plan is initiated by your General Practitioner.
-You should discuss this with your GP before you request a referral to WLSSC.
+You should discuss this with your GP before you request a referral to a surgeon.

 Being adequately prepared for weight loss surgery starts with a consultation with a bariatric surgeon.